Cross-domain Denoising for Low-dose Multi-frame Spiral Computed Tomography

-Interestingly, the shared features among adjacent slices are pixel-wise aligned; thus, a single ResUNet is efficient enough to handle multi-frame inputs.
+Also, the shared features among adjacent slices are pixel-wise aligned; thus, a single ResUNet is efficient enough to handle multi-frame inputs.

-Besides, we notice a certain degree of degradation in high-frequency details due to the aggressive denoising in individual sub-networks, which commonly occurs in cascaded designs.
+Besides, we notice a certain degree of degradation in high-frequencies due to the aggressive denoising in individual sub-networks, which commonly occurs in cascaded designs.
 A straightforward solution is to fine-tune the entire chain in an end-to-end manner.
 However, as discussed in Section \ref{sec:relatedworks}, end-to-end training is expensive and impractical for multi-slice spiral CT.
-Alternatively, instead of obtaining the denoised results from MPD-Net, we use their concatenation form, \emph{i.e.,} $\left [ P_{n*}^{t}, R_{*}^{t} \right ]$.
-This not only compensates for the missing high-frequency details but also provides a decoupled reference of structure-correlated artifacts for further refinement.
+Alternatively, instead of obtaining the denoised results from MPD-Net, we use their concatenation form, i.e., $\left [ P_{n*}^{t}, R_{*}^{t} \right ]$.
+This not only compensates for the missing high-frequencies but also provides a decoupled reference of structural artifacts for further refinement.
 In short, the image domain refinement defined in \eqref{eq12} is rewritten as:

 where $\hat{I}^{z_{q}}_{d} = \left [ I^{z_{q}}_{n}, R^{z_{q}}_{n} \right ]$ is the concatenation of the low-dose image $I^{z_{q}}_{n}$ and the residual $R^{z_{q}}_{n}$ reconstructed using the raw projections and MPD-Net predictions, respectively.